Youth Outreach

 Model rocketry is fun, safe and educational.
 Many hundreds of thousands of young people around the world have built and successfully launched model rockets.
 UKRA are keen to promote this exciting activity among young people and have created this web page to provide a resource for youth leaders and young rocketeers.

-If you want to know more about starting a rocketry group in your organisation then please tell us via the youth contact form
+If you need more information about starting a rocketry group in your organisation then please get in touch with us via the Contact Us link

 MAP